FullStack-Verse/Birth-Certificate-Management-System/Readme.md

+# Birth Certificate Management and Registration System

-How to run the online Birth Certificate System Project 1.Download the zip file
+## How to run the online Birth Certificate System Project

+1.Download the zip file

 2.Extract the file and copy obcs folder